 Turkey Yacht Charter Guide

-Is it safe to charter in Turkey
+Is it safe to charter in Turkey?

 In short yes.
 The political unrest has drawn to a close, which has paved the way for Turkey to become the ever-popular holiday/vacation destination again!
 The Southwestern and western border of Turkey offers some unparalleled safe sailing.
 For further information please read here!

-These wide-decked sailing vessels have evolved over the years from being traditionally used just for fishing and cargo, to being comfortably equipped with all the amenities of home for a fabulous holiday for groups of people at sea.
-On a gulet you can enjoy secluded bays and coves at your leisure while being served delicious, well prepared local food and drinks.
+These wide-decked sailing vessels have evolved over the years from being traditionally used for fishing and cargo, to comfortably equipped yachts with all the amenities of home for a fabulous holiday for groups of people at sea.
+On a gulet, you can enjoy secluded bays and coves at your leisure while being served delicious, well prepared local food and drinks.
 Your crew will take you ashore to see landmarks and ruins, as well as remote, charming towns with excellent seaside restaurants (or perhaps some nightlife, if you so desire).

 Bareboating offers the same itineraries and pleasures of a Gulet charter, but with the added freedom of having the boat entirely to yourself (no crew).
 If you want, you can also hire an experienced skipper to help you sail and plan your Turkish adventure!
 Boatbookings regularly reviews the local bareboats to assure that they are well maintained and in great shape for your charter.
 We only recommend the newest yachts for you.

 Flotilla sailing is sailing with two or more yachts or gulets usually led by an experienced skipper on one of the boats.
 Flotilla sailing is great for large groups who may have varying needs.
 The boats can sail together or separate for a while if one part of the group wants to see ancient ruins while the other is more interested in sunning and relaxing for example.

 Set against a backdrop of pine-clad hills, Marmaris is a popular port that combines natural beauty with excellent entertainment and nightlife.
-This charming fishing town offers a lively stretch of bars and restaurants along the waterfront; while the adjacent unspoiled countryside offers scenic roads and quaint villages, ancient ruins and gorgeous beaches.
+This charming fishing town offers a lively stretch of bars and restaurants along the waterfront; while the adjacent unspoiled countryside offers scenic roads and quaint villages, ancient ruins, and gorgeous beaches.

-Gocek has long been a popular destination for both Turkish and foreign yachties, as well as a favorite port of call for international celebrities and jet-setters.
+Göcek has long been a popular destination for both Turkish and foreign yachties, as well as a favorite port of call for international celebrities and jet-setters.
 The village is only 20 minutes by car from Dalaman International Airport, which can be reached in 1 hour from Istanbul.

 It is not just world-class yachting that makes Göcek a special place; it is also due to the way the local culture and spectacular natural surroundings provide such a stunning and serene backdrop.
-Göcek is the gateway to the numerous beautiful, unspoiled islands in the Gulf where yacht charterers can explore some of the regions most magical beaches.
+Göcek is the gateway to the numerous beautiful, unspoiled islands in the Gulf where yacht charterers can explore some of the region's most magical beaches.

-Antalya is Turkey's principal holiday resort in the Mediterranean region and is known as the `Turkish Riviera` due to its gorgeous setting, as well as countless historic, archaeological and natural attractions.
+Antalya is Turkey's principal holiday resort in the Mediterranean region and is known as the `Turkish Riviera` due to its gorgeous setting as well as countless historic, archaeological and natural attractions.

-Antalya is the place where glistening sea, blazing sun, rich history and abundant nature come together in perfect harmony; moreover it boasts the most dazzlingly clear waters along its Mediterranean coastline, making it an appealing destination for anyone wanting to experience the best of Turkey during their “blue cruise”.
+Antalya is the place where glistening sea, blazing sun, rich history, and abundant nature come together in perfect harmony; moreover, it boasts the most dazzlingly clear waters along its Mediterranean coastline, making it an appealing destination for anyone wanting to experience the best of Turkey during their “blue cruise”.

 The surrounding province features a shoreline of 657 km with beaches, ports, and ancient cities scattered throughout, including the World Heritage Site Xanthos.

-By PlaneThe airports of Dalaman, Bodrum, Antalya, Izmir and Istanbul provide easy and quick links to all of Turkey’s marinas.
+By PlaneThe airports of Dalaman, Bodrum, Antalya, Izmir, and Istanbul provide easy and quick links to all of Turkey’s marinas.
 You’ll be out of the airport, transferred to your marina, boarding your gulet or yacht, and be off out to sea, all within a day!